Debt vs. Equity Financing

 Potential lenders in Alberta include:

-Canada Business Network has a detailed description of the debt financing options available.
+Small Business Services Canada has a detailed description of the debt financing options available.

 Business Term Loans: Longer-term Loans for Financing Fixed Assets